Talent-Catalog/talentcatalog/README.md

 - **admin-portal**: the frontend module through which TBB staff are able to view, manage and annotate candidate details.
 This is written in Angular and connects to the REST API endpoints under `/api/admin` provided by the server.
+- **public-portal**: a module through which anyone can access publicly available data.
+This is written in Angular and connects to the REST API endpoints under `/api/public` provided by the server.

 ## Contributing ##